ciwchris/ciwchris_pelican.github.com/content/2013-02-25-mocking-with-moq.markdown

 1. **Loose:** if the object doesn't have any expectations set it will return the default value for the object.
 It will not throw an exception when verify is called.
 This is the default behavior for Moq
 2. **Strict:** exception will be thrown if the object hasn't been explicitly setup.

-{% include_code lang:csharp Strict mock behavior
+{% inline_code lang:csharp Strict mock behavior
 var mockCustomerRepository =
 	new Mock<ICustomerRepository>(MockBehavior.Strict);
 mockCustomerRepository.Setup(x => x.Save(It.IsAny<Customer>()));